Treatment for sinus infection

 - Facial pressure (particularly around the nose, eyes, and forehead), headache, and or pain in your teeth or ears.

 - Tiredness and fatigue.

-Serious complications from chronic sinusitis complications are rare but can include:
+Serious complications from chronic sinusitis are rare but can include:

-Occasionally, people with chronic sinusitis may develop inflammation of the membranes and fluids that surround the brain and spinal cord (meningitis), an infection of the bones, or a severe skin infection.
+Occasionally, people with chronic sinusitis may develop inflammation of the membranes and fluids surrounding the brain and spinal cord (meningitis), an infection of the bones, or a severe skin infection.

 Natural treatment for sinus infection